mileslucas/sirius-b/README.md

 **PI: Michael Bottom, Institute for Astronomy**

-This work has been accepted for publication in The Astronomical Journal as of December 3, 2021
+This work has been accepted for publication in the Astronomical Journal as of December 3, 2021

 ## Attribution